Last updated: August 2026

 How much does general liability insurance cost for a Corpus Christi contractor in 2026?

 Most Corpus Christi general contractors pay about $150 to $400 per month, or $1,800 to $4,800 per year, for a standard $1M per occurrence / $2M aggregate general liability policy.
 Lower-risk artisan trades may fall closer to $40 to $150 per month.
-Roofers, structural trades, Port-adjacent contractors, refinery contractors, and contractors working on bayfront or Padre Island projects often pay $300 to $800+ per month because the work can carry higher claim severity and stricter COI requirements.
+Roofers, structural trades and contractors working on bayfront or Padre Island projects often pay $300 to $800+ per month, and Port-adjacent, refinery and hot-work contractors often pay $400 to $1,000+ per month, because the work can carry higher claim severity and stricter COI requirements.

 Is general liability insurance legally required by Texas state law for a Corpus Christi contractor?